-Hemodialysis is one type of dialysis.
-The procedure is done several times a week, usually for 3 to 4 hours at a time.
-The hemodialysis diet is designed to reduce the amount of fluid and waste that builds up between hemodialysis treatments so that you can feel your best.
+The hemodialysis diet is an eating plan tailored to patients who are on hemodialysis.
+It’s designed to reduce the amount of fluid and waste that builds up between hemodialysis treatments so that you can feel your best.

-You will be given specific instructions on the amount of fluid you can have.
-Fluid intake is not limited to what you can drink; fluid is also ‘hidden’ in some foods you eat.
-Being aware of the fluid in foods such as gelatin, ice, sherbet, watermelon, sauces, gravies and other high liquid foods is important.
+Too much fluid gain between hemodialysis sessions can cause discomfort, including swelling, shortness of breath or high blood pressure.
+Fluid intake is not limited to what you can drink; it’s also hidden in some foods you eat, including gelatin, ice, sherbet, watermelon, sauces and gravies.
 Your dietitian will give you guidelines to help you monitor your fluid intake.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1